 Serigraph: Serigraphy (also referred to as ‘silkscreen’ or ‘screen-print’) is a color stencil printing process in which a special paint is forced through a fine screen onto the paper beneath.
 Areas that do not print are blocked with photosensitive emulsion that has been exposed with high intensity arc lights.
 A squeegee is pulled from back to front, producing a direct transfer of the image from screen to paper.
 A separate stencil is required for each color and one hundred colors or more may be necessary to achieve the desired effect.
 A serigraph differs from other graphics in that its color is made up of paint films rather than printing ink stains.
 This technique is extremely versatile, and can create effects similar to oil color, transparent washes as well as gouache and pastel.

-Signed & Numbered: Limited editions are signed by the artist and then numbered with the edition size on the bottom.
+Signed & Numbered (SN): Limited editions are signed by the artist and then numbered with the edition size on the bottom.

 Suite: A Series of paintings, drawings or prints linked by a common theme.

-Uniquing: Also known as Hand Accenting or Hand Embellishing: Artist will “unique” or go back to the painting and add hand-painted highlights to the art.
+Uniquing: Also known as Hand Accenting, Hand Highlighting or Hand Embellishing, artist will “unique” or go back to the painting and add hand-painted highlights to the art.
 This will give the reproduction a more textured appearance.
 Generally the Artist will add the paint to the areas that need to be highlighted to make the piece “pop” when viewed.